+50.000 personas ya confían en EnergyProdetox

 Hepatic biotransformation

-Hepatic biotransformation, one of the main pillars to take into account when carrying out a process detox real, deep and effective
+Hepatic biotransformation, one of the main pillars to consider when carrying out a process detox real, profound and effective

-Our large laboratory exclusively performs a series of biochemical steps that are essential for eliminating toxins.
+Our large laboratory exclusively performs a series of biochemical steps that are essential to eliminate toxins.

 If your liver does not have enough substances (vitamins, minerals, amino acids, etc.) to perform its detoxifying functions, it will be very difficult to eliminate toxins and heavy metals.

-It will be of little use to do fasts, semi-fasts, therapies detox of juices and broths, or that you follow any strategy detox Of those currently on the market, if a single nutrient is missing in this biotransformation, you will not detoxify anything.
+Fasting, semi-fasting, or therapies will do little good. detox of juices and broths, or that you follow any strategy detox Of those currently on the market, if even a single nutrient is missing in this biotransformation, you will not detoxify anything.

 Hepatic biotransformation is a process that allows us to eliminate toxins.